Home

 Cauliflower with White Sauce: Over a low heat, melt 2 sticks of butter in a 5 quart or larger saucepan.
 Add 1 cup of all purpose flour and 1 1/2 tablespoons salt.
 Stir well until smooth.
 Stir and cook 5-10 minutes, watching carefully.
 Add 3 quarts of whole milk gradually, stirring constantly with a whisk.
 Continue cooking and stirring until smooth and thick, about 15 minutes.
 Add freshly ground black or white pepper to taste.

-Cauliflower with Cheese: Prepare the white sauce.
+Cauliflower with Cheese: Prepare the white sauce as above.
 In the last 3 minutes of cooking add 3 pounds shredded sharp Cheddar cheese, 2 tablespoons Worcestershire sauce and a pinch of cayenne pepper.
-Transfer cooked cauliflower to large buttered baking dishes.
-Pour cheese sauce over vegetables and stir gently to blend.
-OPTIONAL: Bake at 350ºF for 15-20 minutes, or until bubbling and browned in spots.

 Seasoned Peas